 PAGE CONTENT:

-As Apple continuously improves its macOS lineup, the latest release, macOS Sequoia, comes with enhanced features and a refined interface.
+As Apple continuously improves its macOS lineup, macOS Sequoia, comes with enhanced features and a refined interface.
 For most users, managing applications, including installing and uninstalling them, is a routine task.
 However, despite its simplicity, uninstalling apps can sometimes be tricky, especially when dealing with stubborn software or leftover files.
 This article will guide you through the process of uninstalling apps on macOS Sequoia, ensuring your system remains clean and efficient.

 The Basics of App Management in macOS